AshishKapoor/refresher-graphql/README.md

-# learning graphql in 2023
+# Learning graphql in 2023

 A simple CRUD web app which runs on an express server where the graphql resolvers and type definitions exist.